hashicorp/serf/website/source/docs/internals/coordinates.html.markdown

 * A non-Euclidean "height" term was added to the network coordinates in order to to help model real-world situations.
-In particular, height helps model access links that nodes have to the Internet that are dominated by factors like bandwidth and congestion, leaving the Euclidean part to model distance based on physical factors like geography.
+In particular, height helps model access links that nodes have to the rest of the network, such as the fixed latency overhead of a virtual machine through a hypervisor to a network card.

 * Another non-Euclidean "adjustment" term was added to help the system perform better with hosts that are near each other in terms of network round trip time.